 The impact-probability framework (Figure 5) provides some strategic guidance on what issues should be considered for a SOER.
+Active issues are those that have a high probability of occurring (or are occurring now) and have high impact; emerging issues are those that have a high probability of occurring, but currently have little impact; solved issues are those that have occurred, but are unlikely to occur in the future, although they are considered to have a high impact, and latent issues are those that are unlikely to occur and have low impact.
 High priority issues for the Gulf of Maine should be the active issues that have already been identified and are recognised as requiring attention, including: climate change; fisheries and aquaculture; coastal development; contaminants; eutrophication, and aquatic habitats.
 Although this would be the starting point in deciding the content of the theme papers, there is also opportunity for emerging issues to be identified and reported on, as well as other issues that may be of importance to a sub-set of the Council members.